 Sheaff Brock is making news in the investment industry.
-Dave Gilreath, Managing Partner and Chief Investment Officer, is a contributor of investment news for abcnews.com.
-He also contributes his perspectives on the investment market to FA Playbook, the opinion column for financial advisors’ on CNBC.com.
+Dave Gilreath, Managing Partner and Chief Investment Officer, is a contributor of investment news and perspectives to a variety of financial publications, including CNBC, Investopedia.com, MD Magazine (Physicians' Money Digest), Seeking Alpha, and Wealth Management.

 Click on the text links below to access our latest feature stories.

 The Investing Herd Data Indicates Potential Opportunity Ahead, by David Gilreath, principal at Sheaff Brock, for Physicians’ Money Digest

 How can contrarian buy signals (or, going against the consensus of 'WWTHD') aid investors in the current market?
 Dave looks at the benefits of 'stepping to a different drummer' when it comes to timing your trades.